-Objective(s): By the end of Geography-Eastern Hemisphere, the student will be able to: 6-9.GEH.4.5.1 Identify the major forms of government in the Eastern Hemisphere and compare them with the United States.
-6-9.GEH.4.5.2 Give examples of the different routes to independence from colonial rule taken by countries.
+Objective(s): By the end of Geography-Eastern Hemisphere, the student will be able to:

+6-9.GEH.4.5.1 Identify the major forms of government in the Eastern Hemisphere and compare them with the United States.

+6-9.GEH.4.5.2 Give examples of the different routes from colonial rule to independence taken by countries in the Eastern Hemisphere.